hisashin/NinjaFuge/README.md

 ### <a name="bom"></a>Bill of material

 - 3mm acrylic board with enough space for [this pdf](https://github.com/hisashin/NinjaFuge/blob/master/lasercut/NinjaFuge_3mm_clear.pdf).
+- 3d print [rotor](https://github.com/hisashin/NinjaFuge/blob/master/3dprint/stl/NinjaFuge_F.lab_Rotor.stl) and [motor base](https://github.com/hisashin/NinjaFuge/blob/master/3dprint/stl/NinjaFuge_motor_holder.stl) with any material.
-- Some heat shrinkable tubes with different diameters to protect soldering
+- Some heat shrinkable tubes with different diameters are useful to protect solderings.
+- 4 rubber foot if you want
-- Small Arduino like [Arduino Nano](https://store.arduino.cc/usa/arduino-nano), [Arduino Pro Mini](https://store.arduino.cc/usa/arduino-pro-mini) or anything compatible
+- Small microcontroller like [Arduino Nano](https://store.arduino.cc/usa/arduino-nano), [Arduino Pro Mini](https://store.arduino.cc/usa/arduino-pro-mini) or anything you like.
+These pins are required.
+	- 1 analog input for tune
+	- 1 digital input which can catch [interrupt](https://www.arduino.cc/en/Reference/AttachInterrupt) of reed switch
+	- 2 digital output for ESC and door lock servo.
+VCC should be connected to them too.
+Refer [Wirings](#wire).
+- Parts for enclosure.
+Polycarbonate screws with plastic spacers are enough.
+	- 29 M3 10mm screws
+	- 8 M3 nuts
+	- 4 M3 25mm spacer (both female) for base
+	- 3 M3 100mm spacer (both female) for cover
+	- To hold door lock servo, I used
+		- 2 M2 8mm screws
+		- 2 M2 nuts

 - Are you living in Japan as me?
 Good.
 No need to change lasercut design if you use them.